Sauchiehall Street

 by Chris Jones on March 2, 2010

 Sauchiehall Street is a name unique to Glasgow and yet known well beyond the city limits.
 It’s a long street by Glasgow standards and was renowned for its department stores, hotels, cinemas, restaurants and tearooms as well as art galleries and a range of smaller businesses.
 Much of the street is situated on a hillside that was probably once moorland, parts of which may have been wooded and others later cultivated.
 The sauchie haugh or willow meadow from which the street derives its name was probably a low-lying area located near what would later become Charing Cross.
-The development of Sauchiehall Street was part of the westward growth of the city spurred by the desire of wealthy merchants to own property on the outskirts.
+The development of Sauchiehall Street was part of the westward growth of the city, spurred by the desire of wealthy merchants to own property on the outskirts.
 Villas and terraces with distinguished names like Kensington and Windsor Place were constructed during the second decade of the 19th Century and the street became a quiet and narrow suburban thoroughfare known as Saughie-haugh Road.
-It was widened in 1846 and then in the 1850’s some of the older buildings were replaced by tenements and in the 1870’s by commercial properties.
+It was widened in 1846 and then in the 1850’s some of the older buildings were replaced with tenements and in the 1870’s with commercial properties.
 The 1896 Ordnance Survey map of Central Glasgow still shows some villas remaining on the north side of Sauchiehall Street in the section between Thistle Street and Scott Street.

-This shows the view looking west along Sauchiehall Street from the eastern end, at the intersection with Buchanan Street where the tram rails curve in from Parliamentary Road.
-Armstrong’s Hotel is on the left and on the right with its magnificent tower and Grecian temple front is St. John’s Methodist Church which was tragically demolished in 1960/61 to make way for St. Andrew’s House, a multi-storey office building.
-On the left, beyond the intersection with West Nile Street, is the Baroque Empire Theatre which opened in 1897.
-It attracted some big name performers and particularly in the years after the Second World War when American stars including Bob Hope, Frank Sinatra, Judy Garland, Dorothy Lamour, Jack Benny and Danny Kaye played to packed houses.
+This shows the view looking west along Sauchiehall Street from the eastern end, at the intersection with Buchanan Street where the tram lines curve in from Parliamentary Road.
+Armstrong’s Hotel is on the left and on the right with its magnificent tower and Grecian temple front is St. John’s Methodist Church.
+The tower was taken down in 1957-58 to make way for St. Andrew’s House, a multi-storey office building, but the church itself remained in use until 1974.

 The Empire Theatre, 35 Sauchiehall Street